 There are a variety of school funded programs that provide tuition assistance to eligible students.
 Students apply for these institutional programs by completing the FAFSA.
 More information can be found at www.pdx.edu/student-finance/financial-aid/grants.

 Athletic grants-in-aid and scholarships are administered by the institution’s financial aid and athletic departments.
 Each head coach is responsible for selecting recipients based upon eligibility and athletic ability.
 The National Collegiate Athletic Association (NCAA) sets forth the eligibility and financial aid requirements for Portland State University athletic teams.
 Any prospective PSU student should contact the coach of the desired sport about the availability of scholarships and the recruiting process.
 Each coach will then consider the prospective student’s athletic ability, eligibility, finances available, and the need of that particular sport.
 An athletic grant-in-aid request is then submitted to the director of Athletics for award to the prospective student.

 Federal Direct Loan applicants must submit a FAFSA to have their loan eligibility determined.
-After their loans have been awarded, they must accept them as part of their financial aid award acceptance process, and complete Master Promissory Notes and satisfy entrance counseling requirements at www.studentloans.gov.
+After their loans have been awarded, they must accept them as part of their financial aid award acceptance process, and complete Master Promissory Note and satisfy entrance counseling requirements at www.studentaid.gov.

 Federal Direct Subsidized Stafford Loan